ltkong218/IFRNet/README.md

 </p>

 ## Citation
-If you think this project is helpful, please :star: it.
 When using any parts of the Software or the Paper in your work, please cite the following paper:
 <pre><code>@InProceedings{Kong_2022_CVPR,
   author = {Kong, Lingtong and Jiang, Boyuan and Luo, Donghao and Chu, Wenqing and Huang, Xiaoming and Tai, Ying and Wang, Chengjie and Yang, Jie}, title = {IFRNet: Intermediate Feature Refine Network for Efficient Frame Interpolation},